astrolytics-io/nucleus-analytics/README.md

 ## Usage

+Add Nucleus **in the renderer process**:

 In *both* renderer and main process add the following script:
-If you don't add it to the main process, it won't be able to report crashes.

 ```javascript
 const Nucleus = require("electron-nucleus")("<Your App Id>")

 ```

+Also add it to the main process to make sure all crashes are reported.

 You can sign up and get an ID for your app [here](https://nucleus.sh).